10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 TIA stroke.
 Day 10.
 Thursday 18 September 2024.
 Hospital discharge.
 Hangers-on & consultant surgeon visited: "Do you have swallowing difficulties?"
 Affirmative.
 "Stick your tongue out!".
 My tongue deviated to my right indicating successful surgery.
 If it had deviated to my non surgery side, it meant I had another stroke during surgery.
 Thankfully not.

 A nurse removed my socks, & detached plastic tubes from my graunched body.
 Catheter removal: "Deep breath!..."
 She left a needle in my left hand which was bruised down to my wrist!
 My neck was bruised down to my clavicle!
 I removed the hospital's grotty gown.
 (A nurse had removed my pants while I was unconscious prior to catheter insertion & surgery).
 I dressed in my clothes.
-My eldest son visited & watched a physio in her physio-gym, check my walking & balance prior to hospital discharge.
+My eldest son visited & watched a physio in her physio-gym checking my walking & balance prior to my hospital discharge.
 Back in the vascular ward I removed the errant needle from my left hand.
 Blood everywhere on my hand, shoes & floor.
 I forgot I was on blood thinner medication.
 I surreptiously cleaned-up using a box of tissues.

 A stroke-nurse farewelled me with 3 pamphlets: Medication.
 Driving.
 Fatigue.
 Legally I was forbidden driving for a month.
 I would need to take tablets for the rest of my life to manage my cholesterol, blood pressure & platelets!
 Brain fatigue would slow me down.